How AI Call Intake Improves Lead Response (and Why It Matters More Than You Think)

 Average inbound consult lead cost: $35–$120 depending on the service and channel.

 Add those together and the picture is unambiguous: you're paying to generate demand and then dropping a quarter to half of it on the floor.
+In a specialty practice where a new-patient visit is worth $300-$500 before any follow-on work — and a cosmetic surgery case runs $10,000-$15,000 or more — that dropped half is not a rounding error.

 What "AI intake" actually changes